goodnessaig1/Assessment/README.md

 #### Submission Guidelines
 - Commit your changes to Git.
 - Push your repository to GitHub.
-- Share the link to your GitHub repository via email or the submission form provided.
+- Share the link to your GitHub repository via email or WhatsApp

+#### Deadline 1week

 #### Evaluation Criteria
 - Code quality and organization.